Frequently Asked Questions

 1 – What is a protected area?

-It is an area with a significant natural and environmental value that is protected and managed in order to preserve it for present and future generations.
-When you enter a protected area you are a guest of nature: bring waste back to valley when returning from excursions, do not pick flowers, insects and minerals that belong to the Park’s natural habitats, do not leave traces of your passage.
+It is a territory with significant natural and environmental value, that is protected and managed in order to preserve it for present and future generations.
+When you enter a protected area you are a guest of nature: bring waste back to the valley when returning from excursions, do not pick flowers, insects and minerals that belong to the Park’s natural habitats, do not leave tracks of your passage.
 (Regulation for the tourist use of the Park)

 2 – Where is the Park entrance?
 How much do I pay?

-The borders of the Park are not fenced: the five Park valleys can be visited free-of-charge (obviously in compliance with regulations) at any time and there is no entry ticket!
-In the Park, you can make excursions with Interpreters, walk along paths or visit the Paradisia Alpine Botanic Garden, the Copper Ecomuseum in Ronco and the Visitors’ Centres.
+The borders of the Park are not fenced: the five Park valleys can be visited free-of-charge (obviously in compliance with existing regulations) at any time and there is no entry ticket!
+Within the Park, you will be able to take excursions with Interpreters, walk along paths or visit the Paradisia Alpine Botanic Garden, the Copper Ecomuseum in Ronco and the Visitors’ Centres.

 3 – Where can I see animals?

-The Park area extends over more than 70,000 hectares, though it is not a zoo, observing animals is rather easy!
-Wildlife can already be seen in valley floors in winter and in spring, while in summer they move high to feed and be well nourished to face the long winter that is expecting them.
+The Park area extends over more than 173,000 acres, though it is not a zoo, observing animals is quite easy!
+Wildlife can be seen already at the bottom of the valleys in winter and in spring, while in summer they move high to feed and arrive very well nourished to face the long winter they're expecting.
 Do not disturb them during this activity, so important for their survival in winter: observe them from a distance.

-4 – Why can’t I take my dog in the Park?
+4 – Why am I not able to take my dog in the Park?

 5 – Can I feed wild animals?

-Foxes, marmots, ibex, chamois etc. must not receive your help, except in particular circumstances, though this might be considered as being kind to them.
-Wild animals could react, involuntarily, also aggressively or, any case, get used to the presence of man, thus losing their instinct and ability to find food, and breach the rules of natural selection.
+Foxes, marmots, ibex, chamois etc. must not receive your help, except in particular circumstances, though this might be considered as a generous gesture to them.
+Wild animals could react, involuntarily, also aggressively or, in any case, get used to the presence of man, thus losing their instinct and ability to find food, and breaking the rules of natural selection.
 Do not try to get close to them, but observe them from far away, so that they can eat undisturbed!

 6 – I would like to work for the Park, how can I?

-The Park is a government controlled institution, the access to jobs is by means of a public competition; our recommendation is to check in the URP section if there are selections under way.
-For collaboration offers instead contact the specific services, for applications for volunteer activity and work experience, refer to the relevant sections in the website.
+The Park is a government-controlled institution, the access to jobs vacancies happens by means of a public competition; we suggest you to check in the URP section if there are selections under way.
+For collaboration offers, instead, contact the specific services, for applications to volunteer activity and internship experiences, refer to the relevant sections in the website.

 7 – Where can I camp in the Park?

 Animals are sensitive to the presence of man.
 If people camp where they want, they disturb wildlife, damage pastures, favour the spread of waste.
 If you want to sleep in a tent in the Park you are welcome, as long as you use the specific campsites.
 Camping freely outside equipped areas is instead forbidden, for emergency reasons Alpine bivouac for just one night is allowed if there are no shelters in the area or they are full.
-Also caravans and campers must be parked in camps or in the specific equipped areas.
-(Regulation for the tourist use of the Park, Art.10)
+Also caravans and campers must be parked in campsites or in the specific equipped areas.
+(Regulation for the tourist use of the Park, Art.10).
+In consideration of the anti-COVID-19 measures envisaged at central and local level, only in the year 2021 it is possible to camp in the park with a tent, exclusively in the immediate vicinity of the existing bivouacs and exclusively in the sunset / sunrise time period, in the case in which to whom it is considered appropriate, given the limitations on access imposed by the COVID-19 emergency, to protect one's own and others' health.

 8 – Is it true that constructions are forbidden in the Park area?
 What if I need to do works on my house?